linehan/Dodo/README.md

 ### Strings specified as "non-empty"

 This seems simpler, but it's actually worse than "NULL or non-empty"!

 Properties that must be "non-empty strings", such as [localName](https://dom.spec.whatwg.org/#concept-attribute-local-name), are usually integral to the object functioning properly. `localName`, for example, is the name of the attribute.

 Unfortunately, an empty string is also a string, and even a `DOMString`.
 So providing the empty string is valid when the function's argument type is `DOMString` (or `string`, in PHP's type hinting).
 But in the case of constructors, once we find out that this argument is the empty string, the entire object is undefined.

 But in PHP, it's not possible to "abort" the constructor -- an object of the specified class will always be returned to the caller.
 In old versions of PHP, you could actually do something like `unset($this)` inside the constructor.
 Pretty cool, but you haven't been able to do it for years.
 What a pain...

-So we probably have to throw an Exception.
-It's such a pain, and hurts performance too, but what else can you do?
+So we probably have to throw an Exception, or make a "non-empty string" class.

-If only we could type a "non-empty string", to make the function prototype enforce this contract at interpretation time.

 ### Readonly does not mean immutable